Retinopathy of Prematurity: What a Parent Can Do

 Most doctors in the Neonatal Intensive Care Unit (NICU) will provide your baby with the level of care that is expected and required.
 However, vigilance on the part of the parent can help assure that every precaution is taken.
 In the most unfortunate cases, doctors fail to properly identify a baby as at risk for ROP, fail to properly screen/monitor, and the condition quickly advances, causing retinal detachment and blindness.
 In these tragic circumstances, the attending doctors can and should be held fully liable for their medical negligence.

-Millions of Dollars Recovered By Our Miami ROP Lawyers
+Millions of Dollars Recovered By Our Florida ROP Lawyers

 Our lawyers at Freidin Brown, P.A., together with co-counsel, recovered a $38 million dollar verdict on behalf of twin boys who developed ROP as a result of medical negligence.
 Our lawyers can evaluate if you have a potential claim for medical malpractice.
 Contact us for representation throughout the United States.
 You will owe no fees unless we obtain financial compensation for you.